 Types of Boats Found in East Texas

-As you move away from the Gulf Coast, the waterways change from open ocean to rivers, lakes, and large bayous.
-This leads many away from sailing (though windsurfing and kitesurfing are still common sports) and more into smaller lake and river crafts.
+As you move away from the Gulf Coast, the waterways change from the open ocean to rivers, lakes, and large bayous.
+This leads many away from sailing (though windsurfing and kitesurfing are still common sports) and more into a smaller lake and river crafts.
 Typical boats that you find here include the iconic bayou fan boat, open bass fishing boats, jet skis, ski boats, and many different paddling vessels, like kayaks, canoes and stand up paddleboards, or SUPs.
+Rent a boat on Lake Conroe in East Texas for an unforgettable day.

 Fishing in East Texas